alopez/alopez.github.com/join.md

 acquired from text or [speech](https://arxiv.org/abs/1809.01431).
-We also want to understand what [cultural biases](https://arxiv.org/abs/1707.09457) or latent [demographic information](https://arxiv.org/abs/1808.06640) these models learn, in order to understand the social implications of using such models.
+We also want to understand what [cultural biases](https://arxiv.org/abs/1707.09457) or latent [demographic information](https://arxiv.org/abs/1808.06640) these models learn, in order to understand the social implications of their rapidly increasing use.

 * For a system to understand a text and answer questions about it, the system must distill the meaning of the text into a set of facts (semantic